Perspective | Navy and Air Force met on 9/11, which meant football was just a small part of the story

 As it turned out, that lead was insurmountable.
 Navy never came anywhere close to the Air Force goal line until late in the fourth quarter with the game already decided.

 It was that offensive futility that led to Niumatalolo going all-out on a punt block late in the third quarter with the score still 7-3.
-Air Force’s Charles Bein had to field the snap on a hop and Daniel Jones broke through and dove at the ball.
+Air Force’s Charles Bein had to field the snap on a hop, and Daniel Jones broke through and dived at the ball.
 He missed, but he got Bein’s legs, leading to a roughing the kicker penalty and an automatic first down on a fourth-and-22 play.

 “I just thought we had to try something,” Niumatalolo said.
 “We weren’t moving the ball at all, so we went all-out for the block.”